mkpt/mkpt.github.io/source/_posts/moving-to-hexo-md.md

     at Module._compile (internal/modules/cjs/loader.js:999:30)
     at Object.Module._extensions..js (internal/modules/cjs/loader.js:1027:10)
 ```
-Instead of fighting this just to use `npx`, I cloned the repo and installed it using good ol' `npm`.
+Instead of fighting this just to use `npx`, I decided to just clone the repo and install the library using good ol' `npm`.

 Unfortunately, I kept getting this error when trying to run things:
 ```sh